Commensurating actions for groups of piecewise continuous transformations: The main theorem and applications

 \subsubsection{Using the partial action $\alpha$}

 Let $X$ be a Hausdorff topological space with no isolated point.
 Proposition \ref{semic} applies: $\PC(X)$ has a canonical partial action $\alpha$ on $X$.
 Call the finite complement of the domain of definition of $\sigma\in\PC(X)$ its domain of indeterminacy.
 It contains the subset of outer discontinuity points of $\sigma$, defined as the complement of the set of outer continuity points $x$ of $\sigma$.
-If in addition $X$ is locally saturated, Proposition \ref{paroutcon} applies and these two finite subsets coincide for every $\sigma$.
+If in addition $X$ is locally saturated (e.g., a topological manifold of pure dimension), Proposition \ref{paroutcon} applies and these two finite subsets coincide for every $\sigma$.

 When $X$ is an oriented 1-dimensional manifold, not necessarily connected, outer discontinuity points of $\sigma$ are the same as discontinuity points of the unique left-continuous representative of $\sigma$.
 (Beware that mapping $\sigma$ to its unique left-continuous representative of $\sigma$ is not a monoid homomorphism; yet it is a monoid homomorphism in restriction to piecewise orientation-preserving elements).